 Objecting will mean the services giving you care will be unable to view your records from other services.

 However, the decision is entirely yours.
-If you do want to object, you can do so by emailing the central Shared Care Record team.
+If you do want to object, you can do so by visiting our Right to Object page.

 Frequently Asked Questions (FAQs)